Brian McLean: Club career

-McLean is primarily a centre back, but he can also play at right back or left back.
+McLean was primarily a centre-back, but he could also play at full-back.
 Born in Rutherglen, he started his career as a youth player with Queen's Park before joining Rangers.
 However, a lack of first team opportunities led to him joining Motherwell on loan during the 2005–06 season.
 During his loan spell, he won the Scottish Premier League Young Player of the Month award for March 2006.
 Motherwell signed him on a permanent basis in April 2006 after he impressed during his loan spell.

-On 18 July 2008 he suffered significant damage to his knee in a tackle by Argentinian striker Diego Ruiz during a pre-season friendly against CFR Cluj.
+On 18 July 2008, he suffered significant damage to his knee in a tackle by Argentinian striker Diego Alejandro Ruíz during a pre-season friendly against CFR Cluj.
 He resumed a first team place on 28 March 2009, in a 2–1 win over Inverness Caledonian Thistle.

-On 1 July 2009 he signed a two-year contract with Scottish Premier League side Falkirk.
+On 1 July 2009, he signed a two-year contract with Scottish Premier League side Falkirk.
 He became Eddie May's first signing, but Falkirk were relegated to the First Division in 2010.
 McLean left Falkirk at the end of the 2010–11 season.

 McLean was signed by Football League One club Preston North End on a two-year contract, after a trial period, on 2 August 2011.
 McLean scored his first goal for Preston North End against Notts County from a Paul Parry corner, heading in from about six yards out.
 He was transfer listed by the club in May 2012.

 He signed a two-year deal with Dundee United on 14 June 2012.
 On 25 July 2013, it was announced McLean had left Dundee United by mutual consent; he later signed for Ross County on 30 July 2013.
 He left Ross County at the end of the 2013–14 season.

 On 16 February 2015, McLean signed for DPMM FC, a Bruneian football team playing in Singapore's S.League.
 He scored his first goal for the club against Hougang United on 4 April.
 He won the S.League title in his first season, scoring in every competition that he played in.
 He was released at the end of the 2016 season.

 On 1 March 2017, McLean signed for Hibernian on a short-term contract.
 He left the club when it expired at the end of the season two months later.

 After a spell in Iceland with ÍBV where he won the Icelandic Cup, he made a return to DPMM FC of Brunei in February 2018.
 He left the team once again after the season ended and signed a short-term deal with Scottish League One side Dumbarton in March 2019.
 He turned down the offer of a new deal with the club in May 2019.

 McLean signed a one-year contract with Greenock Morton in July 2019.
+After three seasons with Morton, McLean played for Clyde during the 2022–23 season.